slotdawg/ts2020/peer/peer.rst

    Each volume report may contain some or all of the following worksheets:

-   - **Overview** – A series of pivot tables and charts showing high level statistics about the path that was scanned.
+   - **Overview** – A series of pivot tables and charts showing high-level statistics about the path that was scanned.
    - **InfoSheet** – Details about this specific scan.
 This page will also show Total Bytes formatted in both decimal (1 KB is 1,000 bytes) and binary (1 KiB is 1,024 bytes) forms.
    - **OverallStats** – Overall statistics for the folder that was scanned.
 This includes total bytes, files, folders, etc.
    - **Analysis** – Includes a pivot table and a pair of charts highlighting additional statistics about the path that was scanned.